English and the Visual Arts

-The score requirements for the English and Visual Arts Program are a score of 65–79 on the internet version of Test of English as a Foreign Language (TOEFL), a score of 46–52 on the Pearson PTE Academic or a 6.0 on the International English Language Testing System (IELTS).
+The score requirements for the English and Visual Arts Program are a score of 65–79 on the internet version of Test of English as a Foreign Language (TOEFL), a score of 46–52 on the Pearson PTE Academic, a score of 100-110 on the Duolingo English Test or a 6.0 on the International English Language Testing System (IELTS).

 The English and the Visual Arts Program is a three-semester program that begins in summer.
 The program offers intensive English as a Second Language (ESL) study during the summer and combines ESL and BFA studio coursework for the fall and spring semesters.
 The program allows artistic development through required BFA studio courses while improving English skills through ESL courses.

 Transfer students with college-level coursework may be eligible to receive credit for liberal arts or studio coursework at another educational institution.
 The highest level placement is sophomore (2nd year) due to English language skills.
 The program is also open to U.S. citizens and permanent residents whose primary language is not English or whose English proficiency does not meet the requirements for undergraduate study at SVA.